 This is one committed and creative couple!
 Not only did they make their very own photobooth from scratch, but they also created just about all of the signage, paper products, and backdrops you see.
 And guess what?!
 We have links to their How-to blog too!

 Keeps scrolling to see more of this fabulous day captured by the talented folks at The Bird & The Bear.
-Don't forget to check out the full gallery and their full budget breakdown too, there is just so much to to see we hope you are as excited as we are!
+Don't forget to check out and their full budget breakdown too, there is just so much to to see we hope you are as excited as we are!

 If you are feeling extra ambitious you can follow in the footsteps of this adorable couple and make your own photobooth from scratch!
 Check out these step by step directions that Katelyn and Evan put together for DIY-ers just like you!